-Section 17(5) of the CGST Act restricts the entitlement to avail input tax credit in case tax has been paid under section 74 or Section 129 or Section 130.
-In consonance with this provision, rule 53(3) of CGST Rules provides that any invoice or debit note issued in pursuance of any tax payable in accordance with the provisions of section 74 or section 129 or section 130, shall, prominently contain the words - "INPUT TAX CREDIT NOT ADMISSIBLE".
+Section 17(5) of the CGST Act restricts the entitlement to avail input tax credit in case tax has been paid under section 74 in respect of any period up to Financial Year 2023-24.
+In consonance with this provision, rule 53(3)

+provides that any invoice or debit note issued in pursuance of any tax payable in accordance with the provisions of section 74 or section 129 or section 130, shall, prominently contain the words - "INPUT TAX CREDIT NOT ADMISSIBLE".

-No time limit has been set for issue of debit note as per Sec 34 because the Government will not restrict a registered person to pay incremental tax.
+No time limit has been set for issue of debit note as per section 34 because the Government will not restrict a registered person to pay incremental tax.

-The CGST (Amendment) Act 2019 has amended section 34 to issue single debit note linked to more than one invoice.
+The CGST (Amendment) Act, 2018 has amended section 34 to issue single debit note linked to more than one invoice.
 For instance, taxable value in Invoice nos.
 233 and 234 have been shortly shown by ₹ 10000 and ₹ 5000 respectively.
 Single debit note can be raised for ₹ 15000, but invoice numbers 233 and 234 shall be mentioned in the debit note.